ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 There is a base class for agents in C++.
 This class provides implemented methods to retrieve elements of the agent's specification from the knowledge base.
 All these methods can be overridden in your agent class.

 This class does not provide methods to subscribe and unsubscribe a specified agent.
 This functionality is provided by the classes `ScAgent` and `ScActionAgent`.
-You should derive your agent class from these classes, not from the ScAgentAbstract class (see documentation above).
+You should inherit your agent class from these classes, not from the ScAgentAbstract class (see documentation above).

 ---